GfSE/SAF-Specification/stakeholders.md

 ## Concern
 * How are error states handled?
-* How does the system or a system element interact with the test environment?
 * What additional information the system or a system element needs to generate to enable testing?
 * What are the Interface Requirements regarding bandwidth, data throughput and latency?
 * What are the encryption means used for an exchange?